benoneal/andvari/README.md

 As a result, Andvari has some really powerful advantages over other event sourcing implementations:

 - Side effects (email, payment processing, shipping, etc) are a non-issue.
-Andvari even exposes a convience `createWorker` method to abstract away the repetitive management of these things, allowing you to write business logic with confidence that it will never execute twice and will retry as many times as you need.
+Andvari even exposes a convient `worker` API to abstract away the repetitive management of these things, allowing you to write business logic with confidence that it will never execute twice and will retry as many times as you need.
 - You can completely restructure your projections based on evolving data access requirements as simply as refactoring your reducer functions.
 When you update the version supplied to Andvari, your next deploy will reproject the entire history of events with your new projection logic (and you don't lose the old projections either).
 - All the hard work is done for you.
 In building a production app, you merely need to define projection reducers that can process the events you store.
 Andvari wraps up all the eventual consistency concerns with a convenient promise-based API. `storeAndProject` allows you to store an event then have the promise resolve with the projection you want when it is updated with that event.
+- Everything is promise-based to take advantage of node's excellent handling of async and I/O
+- All projections are held in-memory so read performance is limited only by the host machine specs

 However, it's worth noting that Andvari is not currently suitable if your requirements demand distributed processing / lateral scaling.
 It is single-process and single source-of-truth, but it's also fast and built on levelDB.
+If you need these, or your use-case demands truly volumes of data, I *highly recommend* a solution like [Apache Samza](http://samza.apache.org/).

 ## How to use